Alateen is for teenage relatives and friends of alcoholics. Alateen is part of Al-Anon.

 Alateen was started in 1957 by a teenager in California whose father was in AA and whose mother was in Al-Anon.

-Each Alateen meeting is sponsored by two experienced Al-Anon members who are screened and cleared to work with young people by the Criminal Records Bureau in England and Wales.
+Each Alateen meeting is sponsored by two experienced Al-Anon members who are screened and cleared to work with young people by the Disclosure and Barring Service in England and Wales.
 There are a limited number of Alateen groups in the UK and the Republic of Ireland and none in Scotland.